Should Cancer Survivors Drink Alcohol?

 What else should you do?

-Most importantly, if you drink alcohol, follow the guidelines outlined above for responsible drinking to protect your most important asset: your health.
+Most importantly, if you decide to drink alcohol, be sure to follow the guidelines mentioned above for responsible drinking to safeguard your most valuable asset: your health.